Eliminating radiative losses in long-range exciton transport: Conclusion Outlook

 In this work we have demonstrated that it is possible to effectively eliminate radiative recombination from exciton transport networks through careful choice of the repeated unit-cell geometry within the system.
 By tuning only the intra-unit-cell coupling ($J_b$), the eigenstates of the system were shown to form two distinct, energetically-separated subsets; with almost all of the optical dissipation occurring in the upper band of eigenstates -- thereby allowing long-range transport to proceed via the low energy `dark chain'.
 This phenomenon was also found to be highly robust to relatively large perturbations in the energetic structure of the system Hamiltonian; enabling simultaneously efficient \textit{and} robust quantum transport.

-Furthermore, by including the effects of intrinsic site dipoles and non-radiative recombination, we have shown that additional mitigation of non-radiative loss can be achieved through aligning the dipole moment of each system site along the direction of transport.
+Furthermore, by including the effects of intrinsic site dipoles and non-radiative recombination, we have shown that aligning site dipoles along the direction of transport can result in excitons traversing the system more quickly, thereby speeding up transport and helping to mitigate the detrimental effects of non-radiative losses.
 This finding has the potential to appreciably improve the performance of photovoltaic devices, where non-radiative losses significantly inhibit exciton diffusion lengths and therefore degrade energy efficiency~\cite{QT:OPV-review, QT:OPV-nr-loss-1, QT:perovskite-solar-cell-nr-loss}.

 While we have focused on well-justified weak coupling approaches for simulating quantum dynamics in this work, it is worth noting that studies involving more rigorous simulation methods -- such as numerically exact tensor network approaches~\cite{OQS:PollockCausalTensorNetworkPI, OQS:multi-bath-TEMPO, OQS:SomozaDAMPF} (which have recently been applied to chain-like systems~\cite{OQS:Fux-chain-thermalization-TEMPO}) or other non-Markovian techniques~\cite{OQS:DeVegaReview} -- may lead to further interesting insights into the interplay between coherent and dissipative dynamics within these quantum transport systems.
+On the other hand, in the $J_b \gg J_a$ limit, a course-graining-based analysis (similar to that found in~\cite{Renorm-LHC-chain}) may provide a simpler model describing the effects of both unit cell geometry and intrinsic disorder within these transport systems.
+By mapping the system Hamiltonian used in this work onto a quantum well superlattice model~\cite{Intro:Superlattice-textbook, Intro:Superlattice-textbook-2}, analytic expressions for the system's eigen-structure may also be obtainable.